-Editor’s note: This post is the final instalment in a three-part mini-series highlighting the Canadian Museum for Human Rights based in Winnipeg, Manitoba.
-Part One features our personal take on the internationally acclaimed institution (T&C’s co-founders check it out!)
+Editor’s note: This post is the final instalment in a three-part mini-series created as part of an arms length collaboration with Travel Manitoba.
+Part One features our personal experience at the internationally acclaimed institution.
 In Part Two, award-winning writer Margo Pfeiff zeroes in on what takes shape when an architect embeds his vision for human rights into something concrete.
 And here, in Part Three, we share a conversation with Corey Timpson, vice-president of exhibitions, research and design, about the “smart” museum’s leading role in digital innovation.

 T&C: In the museum world and in the context of digital technology, where does the Canadian Museum for Human Rights stand?

 Timpson: I recently went to Digifest in Toronto.
 All of these cutting-edge tech companies were there, but we were the only cultural institution at the conference.
 So I would say we are forward thinking when it comes to technology.
 When we opened our doors to the public in 2014, I didn’t want us to open the “newest” old museum in the world.
 I wanted us to take advantage of an opportunity.
 While I see other museums struggling because they don’t have the infrastructure for technology, we were able to build a very scalable new museum — scalable in perpetuity in terms of our infrastructure.
 This is important because technology is always evolving.
 It’s transient.
 We have to be able to adapt.
 What’s more, we need to meet visitor expectations.
 People are technologically savvy these days and human rights is an impassioned subject matter.
 Visitors expect to participate.